Photophobia: 6 Ways To Cope With Light Sensitivity

 I have always had a love-hate relationship with sleep masks.
 I like that they black out most of the light, allowing you to sleep better at any time, but the elastic bands always pulled them tighter across my eyeballs and that really annoyed me.

-I was recently gifted a fabulous eye mask though, this mask by Bedtime Bliss is more like a padded bra for your eyes!
+I was recently gifted a fabulous eye mask, though!
+This mask by Bedtime Bliss is more like a padded bra for your eyes!
 Seriously, it holds its shape and doesn’t even touch your eyeballs.
 So you can keep your eyes open or closed while wearing it.
-This is my new favourite aid for photophobia.

-I have had some good daytime naps on migraine days as well as been able to stay awake and plan things while lying in complete darkness on my sensitive days.
-I am excited for the summer when I hope to get out and lie in the sun with my mask on.
+I have had some good daytime naps on migraine days, as well as being able to stay awake and plan things while lying in complete darkness on my sensitive days.
+I am excited for the summer when I’ll get out and lie in the sun with my mask on.
 Vitamin D and total darkness – get the best of both worlds!

 Another great aid my parents recently got for me is a remote controlled light bulb that changes colour and has a dimmer.
-I can now control my enviromnet much easier, right from my bed.
+I can now control my environment right from my bed or sofa.

-I can switch between colours and brightness until my eyes and body are comfortable and change it up as needed.
-Sometimes it’s orange, sometimes its green, in the evenings I often use red.
+These dimmable, colour changing light bulbs let me switch between colours and brightness until my eyes and body are comfortable, and I can change it up as needed.
+Sometimes it’s purple, sometimes its green, in the evenings I often use orange or red.
 Fantastic!

 Strategically Placed Lamps

-Another way to help with light sensitivity is to use strategically placed lamps.
+Another way to help with light sensitivity is to use strategically placed lamps rather than overhead lighting.
 I have a light clamped to the frame of my bed.

 So when my mattress is lifted up in a reclined position, the light is below and behind me, right out of view, but provides a gentle yellow light on the wall behind me that I can tolerate well most evenings.